ericbulloch/kwmd/write_ups/flow.md

            Raw packets sent: 65536 (2.884MB) | Rcvd: 65536 (2.621MB)
 ```

 Notice how fast this scan is with the `-T5` option (1.81 seconds to scan 65535 ports).
+If there are no ports open from the previous scan I will try a UDP scan.
+I have included that scan below.

-Once this scan is complete and we have some ports that are reported as being up, I will run another command.
+Once this scan is complete and I have some ports that are reported as being up, I will run another command.
 I scan ports 22 and 80 from the previous output and get more information about the services running on thos ports.
 I run the following command to get more information for those ports:

 `nmap -p 22,80 -A -Pn -v target.thm`